classgraph/classgraph/Zero-Bugs-Commitment.md

 ## 4. We will be respectful and inclusive

-Users have been known to use bug trackers to complain about pet issues, acting with a sense of entitlement, and/or making demands of the developers or maintainers of a codebase.
-Maintainers have been known to push back against these demands by closing bugs as `#WONTFIX`, without trying to understand the heart of a complaint, or trying to find a compromise.
+Open source bug trackers have long been used to complain about pet issues, and/or make demands that are not in line with the developers' priorities.
+Developers of a codebase have been known to push back against these demands by closing bugs as `#WONTFIX` without trying to understand the core issues, or trying to find a compromise or solution.
 Maintainers have also been known to reject the earnest but halting efforts of new contributors.

-*We pledge to cultivate contributions and growth among our community of by striving to always listen to the needs and requests of our community members;
-by trying to find a good solution or middle ground when there is a disagreement;
-and by welcoming, encouraging, and helping users who step forward to offer contributions.
+*We pledge to cultivate contributions and growth among our community by striving to always listen to the needs and requests of community members, by trying to find a good solution or middle ground when there is a disagreement, and by welcoming, encouraging, and helping users who offer contributions.*

 ### THIS DOCUMENT IS IN THE PUBLIC DOMAIN